lune-climate/lune-ts/README.md

 - Tests
 - Rich types on data (Big on Mass instead of string for example)
 - Add advanced functionalities like HMAC verification etc.
-- Improve this README and documentation in general
-- Think about fully automatic patch deployment when remote schema changes.
-This might become a bit noisy though.